About Mojeek; Objectives, Company, and Team

 We frequently get questions, through social networks or our support inbox, about Mojeek's purpose and the people and work involved in providing the world with a true alternative in search.
-To spread the answers to some of these questions further than the walled garden of our email inbox, or the social graphs of Twitter or Reddit, we thought it would be a good idea to publish some of them here... (part 2 of these FAQs is available here and part 3 is available here)
+To spread the answers to some of these questions further than the walled garden of our email inbox, or the social graphs of Twitter or Reddit, we thought it would be a good idea to publish some of them here... (part 2 of these FAQs is available here, part 3 is available here and part 4 is available here.)

 What is Mojeek?